 When you shop for appliances, look for the ENERGY STAR label.
 ENERGY STAR appliances use less standby power and are more energy-efficient than non-rated appliances.

 Use a Smart Thermostat

 Smart thermostats can be controlled remotely from your smartphone, tablet or laptop, allowing you to lower the temperature in your apartment when you’re away and raise it just before you return.
 Some thermostats even learn your habits and automatically make adjustments.
 Of course, you’ll need to check with your landlord before installing a smart thermostat.

 Consider Eliminating Cable and Your Landline

 Do you still have cable?
 Thanks to streaming services, it’s possible to watch many of your favorite shows and movies without cable.
 Streaming offers increased flexibility and is usually cheaper than cable.
 Landlines are becoming much less common as more and more people rely on cell phones.
 If you can’t remember the last time you used your landline, you’ll increase your disposable income by getting rid of the line.

 Newer is usually better when it comes to choosing an apartment, particularly when you consider utility costs.
-The luxury apartments at Fairway 28, a Country Classics Community, are just a few years old and feature efficient washers, dryers, dishwashers and ovens.
-The one- and two-bedroom apartments are conveniently located in the heart of Bridgewater.
+The luxury apartments at 745 Hamilton, a Country Classics Community, are brand new as of 2020 and feature efficient washers, dryers, dishwashers and ovens.
+The one- and two-bedroom apartments are conveniently located in the heart in Somerset, New Jersey.
 Contact us for information about apartment availability.